2020 (and beyond?) Columbia County Butterfly Atlas

 Our Web Resources:

-Article on butterflies and agriculture in the Hudson Valley summarizes our experiences looking at this interaction in our area.
+Article on butterflies and agriculture in the Hudson Valley summarizes our experiences looking at this interaction in our area (pdf file).

-A table of the confirmed and likely butterfly fauna of the County provides information on which butterflies you are most likely to see and information on trends over the last 150 years.
+A table of the confirmed and likely butterfly fauna of the County provides information on which butterflies you are most likely to see and information on trends over the last 150 years (pdf file).

 Ecological Classification of Openland Butterflies.
-Ths pdf file, with narrative and a table, briefly presents an ecological categorization of the County's openland butterflies in the context of regional butterfly conservation.
+This pdf file, with narrative and a table, briefly presents an ecological categorization of the County's openland butterflies in the context of regional butterfly conservation.

 Early Season Skippers a pdf file with a set of images illustrating how to distinguish four of our common, early-season skippers.